tdcam/ansible-secrets/README.md

 you want.
 To create the password hash, you can run "mkpasswd -m sha512crypt" from the command line, then paste it into the password.yml file.

-Play around with ansible-vault create <file>.
+Play around with ansible-vault create [file] and then ansible-vault edit [file].

 To use the vault, use:
 ansible-navigator run -m stdout create-users.yml --vault-id @prompt